 The main building blocks of the program consists of:

 Connect Groups: There are gatherings 2 Sunday nights each month for large group and small group times.
-The small groups are broken up by age and gender with 2 leaders (CGLs--Connect Group Leaders) walking alongside each group.
+The small groups are broken up by age and gender with 2 leaders walking alongside each group.

 Outings/Events: At least once a month the group will get together for a fun event that will help build community.
 The events will vary from "going out" to places or "staying in" at places such as the Ministry Center.

-Connect Time: This will be an informal time that is scheduled by each group's CGLs to go have fun together.
-It's to happen once or twice each month.
+Small Group Night: This is an informal time that is scheduled by each group's leaders to go have fun together.
+It happens 2-3 times a month.

 Service Component: We want to be a group that emboldens students to love and serve their community!

-Our 9th grade students also gather as an extension of our youth ministry program.
-They join Connect for large group activities but meet separately for their own small group time is led by Zach & Emma Bussard.
+Our 10th & 11th grade students also gather as an extension of our youth ministry program.
+Their small group time is led by Zach & Emma Bussard.

-To learn more about these program, please contact Marcus, our Youth Director at email@example.com
+To learn more about CONNECT or YOUTH GROUP, please contact Kira, our Youth Director at firstname.lastname@example.org.

-YOUTH DISCIPLESHIP (Church Education for Middle & High School Students)
+YOUTH DISCIPLESHIP (Church Education/Sunday School for Middle & High School Students)